CheckoutFinland/checkout-finland-for-woocommerce/readme.txt

 == Changelog ==

 = 1.7 =
-* Update Checkout Finland PHP SDK to new version, remove dependency for GuzzleHttp
+* Updated Checkout Finland PHP SDK to new version, removed dependency for GuzzleHttp

 = 1.6 =
 * Rebranding from "OP Payment Service" to "Checkout Finland"